If you are an employer wishing to make contact with the school and be part of our Careers Programme, please fill out the

 Careers Education, Information, Advice and Guidance (CEIAG)

-We firmly believe that Careers Education is an essential part in preparing our students for society and enriching their curriculum.
-As a result, the development and refining of our Careers Education programme is an ongoing practice, and consequently we set as much importance by it as we do our mainstream curriculum.
+We firmly believe that Careers Education is an essential part of preparing our students for society and enriching their curriculum.
+As a result, the development and refining of our Careers Education programme is an ongoing practice, and consequently, we set as much importance on it as we do our mainstream curriculum.
 Our Careers Education programme supports our learners from Year 7 right the way through to the end of their academic journey in Year 13.
-We realise that the modern world requires an emphasis on skills rather than defined careers, and in Year 8 we begin our journey with our learners by making Careers Education a central part of our pastoral programme that runs as a constant thread through their education.
-Our Year 10 students undertake work experience placements and we are supported by Careers South West who provide impartial advice and guidance, and hold interviews with all our Year 11 students helping them with their choices for Post 16.
+We realise that the modern world requires an emphasis on skills rather than defined careers, and in Year 7 we begin our journey with our learners by making Careers Education a central part of our pastoral programme that runs as a constant thread through their education.
+Our Year 10 students undertake work experience placements, and we are supported by Careers South West who provide impartial advice and guidance and hold interviews with all our Year 11 students helping them with their choices for Post 16.
+As a school we are also using Unifrog and Compass + plus to map across our entire student body in terms of their career aspirations and ideas, and allows us to specifically target relevant advice and guidance for each student, ensuring they have a highly tailored, laser-sharp approach in their seven years with us.

 In the Sixth Form, Careers Education is added to the Year 12 curriculum as a discreet subject and includes talks by visiting speakers, extensive support for the UCAS application programme, including Oxbridge and Early Entry applications and information on vocational pathways as well.
 This builds upon the Careers Education sessions in the lower school and helps students formulate career ideas, hone vital facilitating skills and allows them to resonate these skills with their learning in their A-Level subjects.
 Additionally, work experience continues into the Sixth Form and all students are given the opportunity to explore work-based learning, usually running on Wednesday afternoons or Friday mornings.
 The nature of these placements is career-related and forms an important part of the enrichment curriculum.